jaredlafer/runtime-updater/README.md

 ```python
 def update()
 ```
 as long as the updated function returns objects that are json serializable.
 It is assumed that the user has thoroughly tested the function contained in the `update()` payload and can ensure its compatibility with the application.
-If a buggy or incompatible function is injected the application will break.
+If a buggy or incompatible function is injected a 500 status will be returned when the endpoint is called.

 ## Logging
 Logging supports three modes "stream," "watched," and "rotate," with handlers for both a default and an access log.
 Log environment variables are stored in `settings.py` The logging is compatible with the flask factory pattern.
 Logging code was adapted from: https://github.com/tenable/flask-logging-demo